mroderick/PubSubJS/README.md

 * No dependencies
 * No modification of subscribers (jQuery custom events modify subscribers)
 * No use of DOM for exchanging messages
-* No reliance of running in a browser (well the testsuite does, but meh)
+* No reliance of running in a browser
 * Easy to understand (messages are async by default)
 * Small(ish)